 The new Maps redesign now displays five categories across the bottom of the screen — Explore, Commute, Saved, Contribute, and Updates — whereas previously, there were been three.
 And though not all features within those tabs are brand new, they bring more features than ever closer to the surface.

-Keep your device in place and in view while you navigate with one of the best iPhone car mounts, and don’t forget to snag a great car charger.
-If you don’t like using your phone for directions, then check out the best in-car GPS devices.
+While you’re using Google Maps, be sure to keep your phone both accessible and safe with accessories like the best iPhone car mounts or a great car charger.
+If you prefer not to use your phone for directions, then check out the best in-car GPS devices.